dse/mr-muncher/README.md

+# Mr. Muncher

 Mr. Muncher is a shitty Pac-Man clone for MS-DOS/PC-DOS that I wrote in Turbo Pascal 3.0 between 1998 and 1992 (I think).
+Apparently I also made some changes for Turbo Pascal 4, which I would use on the computers at high school.

 I was a teenager in a dirt-poor family at the time and my computer was a donated PCjr.
-It had a second hard drive, 128KB of RAM (I think), and the non-chiclet keyboard.
+It had a second floppy drive, 128KB of RAM (woop woop), and the non-chiclet keyboard.
+In lieu of a modem I had shattered hopes and dreams.

-The version-1 directory contains the first version of the game.
+The `version-1` directory contains the first version of the game, which was a text-mode horror.

-I hope to find the second version of the game at some point but it's not on the 5-1/4-inch floppy I thought it would be on.
+The `version-2` directory contains the second version of the game, which was a CGA shitshow with a bunch of shit that was goofy as fuck.